Speed of propagation of fractional dispersive waves: Introduction

 The paper is organized as follows.
-In \Cref{analytic}, the proof of analytic regularity of the dispersion relation is given.
+In \Cref{analytic}, we state \Cref{thm} along with the proof of analytic regularity of the dispersion relation.
 The key idea is two-fold.
 The Fourier transform of a compactly supported distribution is entire, and that a non-trivial entire function cannot decay too rapidly (\Cref{lb entire}).
+In \Cref{nonlinearization}, we state \Cref{thm_nonlinear}.
+The growth of $\omega$ is used to control the nonlinear evolution by the linear term.
 In \Cref{full_domain}, the support of $u(\cdot,t)$ is shown to be the entire Euclidean domain under certain hypotheses.
 Note that this is a stronger statement than the claim that the support is non-compact.
-To better understand the microlocal properties of the fundamental solution, the Fourier–Bros–Iagolnitzer (FBI) transform is used along with the method of steepest descent to show that $K_t$ is real-analytic in the spatial variable for $t \neq 0$.
-In \Cref{frac_trav}, the existence of fractional traveling waves is shown for $\alpha = \beta$, the borderline case where $\Delta x \sim \Delta t$.
+To better understand the microlocal properties of the fundamental solution, the FBI transform is used along with the method of steepest descent to show that $K_t$ is real-analytic in the spatial variable for $t \neq 0$.
+In \Cref{frac_trav}, \eqref{stfsch} is studied under various fractional regimes, leading to distinct qualitative behaviors in the dispersive decay when $\alpha \neq \beta$.
+On the other hand, the non-dispersive case $\alpha = \beta < 1$ yields the convergence to the half-wave equation in the long time limit.